petro616/Lux-Cars/README.md

 #### Home Page:
 - Browse cars through categories with smooth and clean UI.
 - Efficient search functionality for fast car filtering.
-- Display of cars carefully selected cars for user's convenience.
+- Display of cars carefully selected for user's convenience.

 #### Car Details:
 - View detailed information and photos of each car.